cashmusic/watt/work/jumpingoffcliffs.md

-We tend to think about the arts, pop culture especially, as a reflection of the world around us.
+>We tend to think about the arts, pop culture especially, as a reflection of the world around us.
 That’s fair, but they are so much more.
 Art directly creates our culture, driving ideas and enabling communication that goes far beyond language alone.
 Music is especially primary.
 I can remember the songs from my childhood, from my wedding, from every time in my life.
-Depeche Mode saved a twelve year old me from depression just like Fugazi later saved me from a life in suits making money for assholes.

-<blockquote>Music isn’t a reflection, but a tool that shapes our world.</blockquote>
+[Depeche Mode](http://www.depechemode.com/) saved a twelve year old me from depression just like Fugazi later saved me from a life in suits making money for assholes.
+Music isn’t a reflection, but a tool that shapes our world.

 Another tool that shapes us is technology.
 In an increasingly digital landscape technology, code especially, starts to hold undue leverage and privilege.
 With the rise of web powerhouses we’ve seen centralization of functionality.
 Small kingdoms made of services that define how whole sectors work.
 Developers build tools for people, but not with them.
 Software is written with a set of assumptions and decisions made by the people writing it, not the people using it.The result is a web that has the potential to be empowering for everyone working only for the few.
 The digital revolution was more of a failed coup, and the new bosses are mostly the same as the old bosses.
 Everything’s changed except the ownership.